r1yk/morp/README.md

 ```

 ### Creating custom effects
 A custom effect can be created quickly by creating a subclass of `MidiBox` and writing new implementations of its methods.
-For example, your custom effect may need to override `MidiBox.on_note_on` but not `Midi_Box.on_note_off`.
+For example, your custom effect may need to override `MidiBox.on_note_on` but not `MidiBox.on_note_off`.
 Below is an example of a custom effect that simply reduces the pitch of all incoming notes by a half-step:
 ```python
 from morp import MidiBox